How Harry And Meghan’s Lemon Elderflower Wedding Cake Will Break Royal Wedding Tradition

 Ptak has been working in the kitchens at Buckingham Palace all week on the separate parts of the cake, which will be transported to Windsor Castle and then assembled in situ on Saturday morning.
 Decorative flowers will be added just before serving.

 In March, Kensington Palace announced that California-raised Claire Ptak would be making the royal wedding cake using seasonal and organic ingredients.
-The Palace also dished that Meghan Markle previously interviewed Chef Ptak for her former lifestyle website The Tig.
+The palace also dished that Meghan Markle previously interviewed Chef Ptak for her former lifestyle website The Tig.

 As for Ptak, it turns out wedding cakes are her forte.
 Last year, the pastry chef posted to Instagram to express her love for creating wedding cakes.